Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ## Introduction

-This sky culture is based on the *Xianglin* (象林, "Forest of Constellations") star chart, compiled by the late Ming dynasty scholar **Chen Jinmo**​ (陈荩谟) in **1634 CE**.
+This sky culture is based on the *Xianglin* (象林, "Forest of Constellations") star chart, compiled by the late Ming dynasty scholar **Chen Jinmo** (陈荩谟) in **1634 CE**.
 It represents one of the last precise mappings of the traditional Chinese star system before significant Western astronomical influence altered subsequent charts.
 Created independently of the contemporaneous, Jesuit-influenced official star catalogues, the *Xianglin* chart is a crucial document for understanding indigenous Chinese astronomy on the eve of its major transformation.

 ## Description

 ### Author and Sources

 Chen Jinmo, a scholar from Xiushui (modern Jiaxing, Zhejiang), was a student of the renowned intellectual Huang Daozhou.
 His work *Xianglin* was intended as a commentary and refinement of Huang's esoteric text *Sanyi Dongji* (三易洞玑).
-For his star chart, Chen meticulously consulted and cross-referenced classical Chinese astronomical texts, primarily relying on the Southern Song dynasty "**Zhongxing Astronomical Records**"​ (*Zhongxing Tianwen Zhi*).
+For his star chart, Chen meticulously consulted and cross-referenced classical Chinese astronomical texts, primarily relying on the Southern Song dynasty "**Zhongxing Astronomical Records**" (*Zhongxing Tianwen Zhi*).
 He critically examined stellar positions, magnitudes, and asterism names, noting discrepancies and advocating for verification through actual observation where possible.

 ### Historical Context